Type of Journey

 Birdwatching in Hampi

-Bird watching in Hampi is mostly by roadside and on short walking trails.
-There are also couple of birding hides in Hampi, where a few local birds like red spurfowls, quals etc are regulars.
-Hampi’s most famous resident, the yellow throated bulbul is found in Matanga hill, early mornings are typically the best time.
-Another good birding area in Hampi is along the Hampi canal.
-As you drive through the canal, you can see pied kingfishers, sandgrouses, larks, pipits etc on your both sides resting comfortably in the scrubs and canal banks.
+Bird watching in Hampi is mostly by the roadside and on short walking trails.
+There is also a couple of birding hides in Hampi, where a few local birds like red spurfowls, quals, etc are regulars.
+Hampi’s most famous resident, the yellow-throated bulbul is found in Matanga Hill, early mornings are typically the best time.
+Another good birding area in Hampi is along the Hampi Canal.
+As you drive through the canal, you can see pied kingfishers, sandgrouses, larks, pipits, etc on both sides resting comfortably in the scrubs and canal banks.
 It is also a great place to spot the Indian eagle owl.
-Once you are done with birding, it makes good sense to pay a visit to nearby Daroji bear sanctuary for a dekko of the sloth bear, you are also likely to spot a few birds along the way and in the sanctuary.
+Once you are done with birding, it makes good sense to pay a visit to the nearby Daroji bear sanctuary for a dekko of the sloth bear, you are also likely to spot a few birds along the way and in the sanctuary.

 Hampi Bazaar: Stretching 750 m to the east from the Virupaksha Temple, the marketplace witnesses countless pilgrims and travelers.
 Earlier, Persian and Portuguese explorers relished the jewels and clothes sold here.
 A stepped path leads to the Achyutaraya Temple.

-Krishna Temple: Krishnadevaraya, one of the most famous kings of Vijaynagara, had built this temple in 1516 to celebrate his victory of the Udayagiri hill fort.
+Krishna Temple: Krishnadevaraya, one of the most famous kings of Vijayanagara, built this temple in 1516 to celebrate his victory over the Udayagiri hill fort.
 Though this temple is no longer functional, it continues to sit beautifully and has a tank nearby.

 Statue of Ugra Narsimha: It is a monolithic monument that represents the man-lion form of Vishnu.
 The cross-legged deity is protected by an open-hood serpent.
-With the height of 22 feet, the status of Ugra Narsimha is the highest sculpture in Hampi.
+With a height of 22 feet, the status of Ugra Narasimha is the highest sculpture in Hampi.

 Lotus Mahal: The Lotus Mahal gives you a detailed insight into the Indo-Islamic form of architecture.
 Considered to be a part of the ‘zenana enclosure’ or the women’s quarters, the Lotus Mahal was built as a recreational place for the queens of Krishnadevaraya.
 To date, the Lotus Mahal is one of the most well-preserved monuments in Hampi that attracts travelers from across the globe.